Malling Around

 Ground was broken on May 20, 1972 for what would become Greater Atlanta's first 4-anchor shopping center.
 The complex was built on a 100-acre plot.
 This was located 11.6 miles northwest of Atlanta's Five Points, in a section of unincorporated Cobb County known as Cumberland.
 The site was adjacent to the northern rim of the Interstate 285 "Perimeter" ring road.

-CUMBERLAND MALL was developed by Atlanta-based Crow, Carter & Associates.
-Its design was the work of Atlanta's Thompson, Ventulett, Stainback & Associates, Chicago's Skidmore, Owings & Merrill and Stevens & Wilkinson, of Marietta.
-The largest enclosed shopping mall in the state at the time of its dedication, the complex covered approximately 1,135,000 leasable square feet and housed 110 stores and services.
+CUMBERLAND MALL was developed by Crow, Carter & Associates, a joint venture of Atlanta's Frank Carter and Ewell Pope, Dallas' Trammel Crow Company and New York City's Centennial Equities, Incorporated.
+The mall was designed by Atlanta's Thompson, Ventulett, Stainback & Associates, Chicago's Skidmore, Owings & Merrill and Stevens & Wilkinson, of Marietta.
+The complex, which was the largest enclosed shopping mall in the state, covered approximately 1,135,000 leasable square feet and housed 110 stores and services.

 Promoted as a "shopping resort," CUMBERLAND was a showplace in its day, featuring high-end '70s Mod decor and a stunning Center Court area.
 Its interior featured three fountains and a network of light-diffusing skylights.
 The double-decked shopping concourse was shaded by ficus and schefflera trees.
 Planters were filled with philodendron.